|Typically Open:||06/01 - 11/01|

 |Duration:||About 30 minutes|

 |Official Road Name:||Butterfield Canyon Road|

-The Butterfield Canyon off-road (well, paved) trail is a quick and fun way to get away from the bustle of the surrounding cities and is accessible both from the Salt Lake and Tooele sides of the Oquirrh (Oak-er) Mountain Range.
+The Butterfield Canyon off-road (well, somewhat paved) trail is a quick and fun way to get away from the bustle of the surrounding cities and is accessible both from the Salt Lake and Tooele sides of the Oquirrh (Oak-er) Mountain Range.
 The Oquirrh Mountain Range is a string of 10,000-foot peaks that divides the Salt Lake and Tooele valleys.
 Most known for its copper mining, the beauty of this range is usually overlooked.
-Butterfield Canon is only open 5 months of the year so you can bet on running into plenty of other people along the way.
-This trail is perfect for anybody who wants to experience some beautiful forest and great views with the best being at the top where you can overlook the Salt Lake and Tooele Valley's, as well as looking down into the largest open pit copper mine in the world - Kennecott Copper Mine!
+Butterfield Canyon is only open 5 months of the year so you can bet on running into plenty of other people along the way.
+This trail is perfect for anybody who wants to experience some beautiful forest and great views with the best being at the top where you can overlook the Salt Lake and Tooele Valley's, as well as looking down into the largest open-pit copper mine in the world - Kennecott Copper Mine!

 Graded dirt road.
 Dry, or less than 3" water crossing depth.
 Gentle grades.
 2WD under all conditions except snow.
 No width problems, two vehicles wide.Read more about our rating system

 The trailhead is a turnoff to the west off of Herriman Highway labeled as Butterfield Canyon Road.

 This is the gate that is closed from November 1st to June 1st every year.

 Here is a little pullout with a small seasonal stream flowing down the mountain.